 If you get onto a train, it’s important to take your social distancing responsibility seriously.
 It can help to simply assume that you are carrying the virus yourself and use that to direct your behaviour.

 Be aware of the world around you.
 The train will stop and more people will get on so it’s important to notice what is going on and where people are.
 If you have to move to increase the distance between you and another person, then do so.
-Don’t leave it up to others and be proactive if your distancing.
+Don’t leave it up to others and be proactive if you’re distancing.

 Should I Wear Protective Gear?

-Many countries like South Korea and China insist that people wear a mask and gloves when they go outside and you might like to consider these measures if you are travelling on trains or buses.
+Many countries like South Korea and China insist that people wear a mask and disposable nitrile gloves when they go outside and you might like to consider these measures if you are travelling on trains or buses.
 Don’t feel that you are looking foolish, it’s all about protecting yourself and others from infection.
 It’s likely to become the norm for people outside if the virus is not brought under control.

 Take care of yourself and others around you – together we can beat this!